MRU-CSIS-3512-002-202404-PROJ/project-resources/README.md

 Here you'll find a variety of resources you'll need to successfully complete your project.

+## travel photos

+The `3512-2024-04-project-photos.zip` file ([downloadable here on Google Drive](https://drive.google.com/file/d/1bnzCRrZB_RlGyp3FiQNIZuSxNuvbt2GB/view?usp=sharing) - it's too big for GitHub!) contains 152 travel photos to be used in the Project.
+You will need to unzip the photo files and upload them to your Cloudinary media library, preferably into a well-named folder.

 ## travel db

 The `travel-db-dump-2024-fall.sql` script can be used to create the travel db on your Codespace and GCP site and populate that db with the necessary tables and records.